lupeke/telegen/README.md

 ## Deploy

 This project should be easily deployable as a Cloud Run service on GCP.
+Just make sure to set up all environment variables and change the _maximum number of instances_ to 0 (you shouldn't have more than one bot instance running at the same time).

 <hr />
 Icons created by <a href="https://www.flaticon.com/free-icons/pinocchio" title="pinocchio icons">rcherem</a>